 Marang Trail is close to Exit D of the Harbourfront MRT Station and from there, it’s a quick train ride back home for me.

 The Southern Ridges Trail is a great way to explore and see a different side of Singapore.
-I had planned to start at Alexandra Arch again and go the other way.
 The entire trail can take around four hours, depending on your pace and how much you stop.
 I definitely took my time for this stretch since I like to take photographs and random videos.
 It is also easy to take the train and visit a specific segment of the Southern Ridges Trail.